ll-ml/ModHub/README.md

-# zyyta.com
+# ModHub.gg Frontend

-This template should help get you started developing with Vue 3 in Vite.
+Developed with Vue 3 and Vite and Bootstrap.
+Uses Pinia for state management and standard Vue.js router.

 ## Recommended IDE Setup